-MEASURE BB BOND BUILDING FUND SANTA MONICA-MALIBU UNIFIED SCHOOL DISTRICT Schedule of Findings and Responses For the Fiscal Year Ended June 30, 2017
+Schedule of Findings and Responses For the Fiscal Year Ended June 30, 2018

-There were no findings related to the financial and performance audits performed for the Santa Monica-Malibu Unified School District over the Measure BB Bond Building Fund for the year ended June 30, 2017.
+There were no findings related to the financial and performance audits performed for the Santa Monica-Malibu Unified School District over the Measure BB Bond Building Fund for the fiscal year ended June 30, 2018.
 However, we recommend the District implement the following:

 - 1. Evaluate projects on a comprehensive basis prior to issuing requests for proposals, qualifications, quotes, or services.
 The scope of work should not significantly change, otherwise a new request should be generated rather than issuing multiple change orders, which bypass the required detailed selection process. - 2.
 All bids for future projects must be received at the Districts office and not received by the consultant.
-Segregation of duties should be paramount.
+Segregation of duties should be paramount. - 3.
+The District should implement procedures to reconcile funding with project budgets and oversight of expenditures.
+It appears ongoing projects scheduled under this measure exceed the approved bond amount.
+The capital requirements of these projects have already depleted the bond measure funds.

-MEASURE BB BOND BUILDING FUND SANTA MONICA-MALIBU UNIFIED SCHOOL DISTRICT Summary Schedule of Prior Audit Findings For the Fiscal Year Ended June 30, 2017
+Summary Schedule of Prior Audit Findings For the Fiscal Year Ended June 30, 2018

-There were no prior year findings or recommendations related to the financial and performance audit of Santa Monica-Malibu Unified School District's Measure BB Bond Building Fund for the year ended June 30, 2016.
+There were no findings related to the financial and performance audits performed for the Santa Monica-Malibu Unified School District over the Measure BB Bond Building Fund for the fiscal year ended June 30, 2017.
+However, we recommend the District implement the following: